eead-csic-compbio/metagenome_Pfam_score/README.md

 or major metabolic pathways in multigenomic scale.
 It has been thoroughly tested with the Sulfur cycle (see [benchmark](./scripts/MEBS.figures.ipynb)) but also with some other cycles (papers in preparation).
-The scripts are written in bash, perl5 and python3.
+The scripts are written in bash, perl5 and python3 and have been tested under Linux.

 # Scoring your data (Sulfur cycle)